We use cookies on this site to enhance your experience.

 Each academic term, the MaSt offers a math mentoring program for specific 100-level mathematics courses.
 Reliable senior undergraduate students may be required to become peer tutor/mentors for:

-Responsibilities include conducting two study sessions each week for a small group of students (maximum of eight) who are repeating one of the relevant first-year math courses.
+Responsibilities include conducting two study sessions each week for small groups of students who are repeating one of the relevant first-year math courses.
 Each session will aim to incorporate effective learning strategies while reviewing and reinforcing course content.

-Peer Mentors will be expected to complete progress journals for each student and to meet with the MAC program coordinator on a regular basis.
+Peer Mentors will be expected to complete progress journals for each student and to meet with the MaSt program coordinator on a regular basis.

-Time commitment is approximately four hours per week.
+Time commitment is four to six hours per week.
 Training is provided during the beginning of the term.
 Rate of pay starts at $18 per hour.

 Candidates must have earned a minimum grade of A- (i.e. 10 on the 12-point grade system) in the course for which they are applying, have excellent communication and organizational skills, and model good learning strategies.
 Only students with an overall GPA of 7.0 or higher will be considered.